 Wrapping up

-You can save your company lots of money by calculating your attrition rate and taking active steps to keep it low.
-This article has provided an excellent start for you to begin reorganizing your business for a more robust output.
+By performing detailed attrition rate calculations and actively taking steps to maintain a good annual attrition rate, your company can save a substantial amount of money.
+This article has provided an excellent start for you to begin re-organising your business for a more robust output.